Code-Institute-Submissions/interativeApp/README.md

 * As the game developer, I want the game to have different difficulty level so that people on different levels still find the game challenging enough.
 * As the game developer, I want the game to be visually and audibly pleasant so that players get a good feeling about the game.

+The game has nice animations on the cards e.g. when the card is flipped or when the cards match.
+There are audio effects on card flips and cards match which give better experience to the player.
+The game is responsive and can run on a wife range of devices e.g. tvs, smartphones, laptops etc. Below are the DEMO on different screens.

 ## Features
+The game has many features and some of them would be desireable to have as listed below:

 ### Existing Features
+* Game is responsive
+* Game has visual and audible effects
+* Game has a best time features
+* Game records how many tries it took to match all the cards/tiles
+* Game shows the performace graph when all the cards are matched
+* Game has different levels of difficulty

 ### Features left to Implement
+* Having the best time record for last three attempts would be desireable
+* A dedeicated area to store best time and attempts
+* Animated tiles to match for extra difficulty
+* Game without having to reload the page to start the game again

 ## Technologies Used
 * [GITPOD IO](https://gitpod.io)